Nazeri Lajim: Case reactions and aftermath

 In August 2022, a news report revealed that due to the case of Nazeri and several others (notably Nagaenthran K. Dharmalingam), there were discussions among Singaporeans about the need for compassion for some death row inmates, since there were increasing citations by activists the cases of some drug traffickers who came from low-income families or having drug addictions before ending up on death row.
 However, despite the increased awareness, the public remains supportive of capital punishment for drugs, given that there were rampant rates of drug trafficking at the Golden Triangle in Southeast Asia, the effectiveness of the death penalty in maintaining Singapore's low crime rate and the devastating impact drugs had on the addicts and their families.

+In April 2023, in light of Malaysia's abolition of the mandatory death sentence for murder, drug trafficking and all other capital offences, Nazeri's sister Nazira stated that while this move would possibly allow Singaporeans to rethink on the validity of capital punishment in their society, she doubted that this would allow the government to budge on their stance towards the death penalty in Singapore.
+At this point, Nazira still harboured grief and anger over the death of her brother from eight months before, calling the government "cruel" for executing her brother without heeding to the numerous appeals for mercy on Nazeri's life.
+In October of the same year, before the World Day Against the Death Penalty, Nazira was one of the 1,700 people, all of whom were families of death row prisoners (including those who were executed), who signed a petition to the government to impose a moratorium on executions and conduct a review of the death penalty.

+When CNN covered the topic of Singapore's death penalty in October 2024, Nazira was approached for an interview, and while she expressed her outrage and grief over her brother's execution and the need to repeal the death penalty, she had been encouraging her adult children to leave Singapore permanently to emigrate to Australia, likely influenced by Nazeri's execution.